 Norman Heim Collection

 The Norman Heim Collection consists of more than 4,000 scores for woodwinds in general and clarinet in particular.
 The collection is a gift from noted clarinetist and teacher Dr. Norman Heim, professor emeritus at the University of Maryland, and includes copies of his own compositions.
 The collection is organized and cataloged in a Google Sheets database.
 The Heim collection does not circulate.
-For more information, contact Kathy Evans in the Reference Department.
+For more information, contact Reference & Archives Librarian Kathy Evans.

 Special Collections include archival materials relating to the university; theses, dissertations and yearbooks; rare or unusual books; an extensive early-20th century sheet music collection; materials relating to the Evangelical United Brethren; and a collection of almost 300 hymnals from several denominations.
 As a rule, the Special Collections department does not collect or retain any genealogical materials.

 Special Collections materials must be used only in Smith Library.
 Many items are old and in very fragile condition.
-For access, please contact the Library Reference Department at (540) 665-5444 or email@example.com.
+For access, please contact the Reference Department at (540) 665-5421 or firstname.lastname@example.org.

-Archival materials relating to the history of the university can be found in the Shenandoah Collection in the Huffer-McAdams Memorial Archives on the second floor of Smith Library.
-Annual reports and financial statements, accreditation self-studies, and the Zynodoa yearbook are examples of Shenandoah University publications found in this area.
-Additionally, the collection includes publications by current and former Shenandoah alumni and faculty, as well as books and materials concerning the history and development of the university.
+The Huffer-McAdams Memorial Archives on the second floor of Smith Library houses the Shenandoah Collection of archival materials relating to the history of the university.
+Annual reports and financial statements, accreditation self-studies, and the Zynodoa yearbook are examples of publications found in this area.
+Additionally, the collection includes publications by current and former faculty and alumni, as well as books and materials concerning the history and development of the university.

 Evangelical United Brethren (EUB) Archives